Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-touch-plate.md

 1. Run the desired probing macro.
 1. If the macro involves probing in the X and/or Y axis (i.e. not probing Z alone), manually divide the coordinates you see after probing by 2.
-1. Enter the command <b><em>G10 L20 P0 X[divided X coordinate] Y[divided Y coordinate]</em></b> into the console substituting the coordinates in square brackets with ones manually calculated in step 2.
+1. Enter the command `G10 L20 P0 X[divided X coordinate] Y[divided Y coordinate]` into the console substituting the coordinates in square brackets with ones manually calculated in step 2.
 If you have only probed either the X or the Y axis, you will only need to divide and substitute the coordinate for the axis which was probed.
 1. Home X and/or Y to check if the tool is at origin

 <img class="aligncenter wp-image-4776 size-full" src="https://resources.sienci.com/wp-content/uploads/2022/03/AZ-Coordinate-Division-Generic.gif" alt="" width="600" height="338" /> <em>Example dividing the X and Y axis coordinates after probing in any CNC control software</em>